 Historic, edgy and more than a little bit hip, East London has claimed its spot as the coolest area of the city.
-Home to Shoreditch, Hackney and Whitechapel, it’s a hub of multi-culture, great food and boundary-pushing creatives.
-Here’s Culture Trip’s pick of the 11 best hotels to book for your visit.
+Home to Shoreditch, Hackney, Dalston and Whitechapel, it’s a hub of multi-culture, great food and boundary-pushing creatives.
+But despite what you think you know about London’s edgy East, its boroughs are bound to surprise you.
+Here’s Culture Trip’s pick of the 14 best hotels to book for your visit.

 In the heart of Bethnal Green, Town Hall Hotel is a beautiful Edwardian building that has featured in such films as Lock, Stock and Two Smoking Barrels.
 Rooms range from simple double rooms with casual retro furnishings to the cavernous De Montfort Suite (perfect for private parties) where barrel-vaulted ceilings and arched windows let in floods of natural light onto the glass-partitioned space, complete with a vintage piano and earth-toned ’70s-style furniture.
 Head down to the Gatsby-esque indoor pool for a refreshing morning swim in its aquamarine-tiled depths, or try the Atlantic Cod at the Michelin-star in-house restaurant Da Terra.

 The Hoxton leads the way for boutique hotels and collaborative working spaces in East London and remains a favourite among professionals, who love to descend on the open-plan lobby and dining area for dynamic meetings or multiple negronis.
 Up in the rooms, you’ll appreciate the crisp, white sheets, leather chesterfield sofas and signature backlit mirrors that throw out some of the most flattering selfie lighting in the whole of London.
 Art lovers should opt for one of the nine concept rooms, each of which has been designed by a local artist.